11 Ways to Take Action During Pride Month

 Provide support to struggling LGBTQIA+ people.

-Stand up and speak up against LGBTQIA+ prejudices and stereotypes.
+Stand up and speak out against LGBTQIA+ prejudices and stereotypes.

 Standing up and speaking out against homophobia, transphobia, and other prejudices is one of the simplest and most effective ways to help LGBTQIA+ people.
 If you see an injustice taking place, like an LGBTQIA+ coworker being bullied during a meeting or your child making an ignorant comment, take steps to acknowledge and push back against that prejudice.
 And for more on the prejudices you need to stand up against, here are 11 Stereotypes People Should Stop Believing About the LGBTQ Community.

 Acquaint yourself with the policies that affect the LGBTQIA+ community.